Chapter 3:

 Alishia didn’t look up.

 The annoyance inside her tightened, slowly giving way to anger.
-She couldn’t have a single moment of peace—not even one.
+She couldn’t have a single moment of silence—not even once.
 Not ever.

-All she wanted now was to collapse onto her old bed, even if it was stiff and uncomfortable, pull the thin blankets over herself, and sleep.
+All she wanted now was to throw herself onto her old bed, even if it was stiff and uncomfortable, pull the thin blankets over herself, and sleep.
 The exhaustion ran deep, and even just resting for a moment felt like too much to ask.

-“I didn’t see you,” Alishia said, turning her head just slightly—but not enough to reveal the bruises and cuts.
+“I didn’t see you,” Alishia said, turning just slightly—but not enough to reveal the bruises and cuts.
 Showing them would only get her into more trouble than she was already in.

 “DONT YOU HAVE EYES IN YOUR HEAD!?”
 Mrs. Takahashi screamed.

-Alishia should have taken this moment to run, but the fear in the child’s eyes—and the way his body shook—stopped her.
+This was the perfect moment—Alishia should have taken this opportunity to run, but the fear in the child’s eyes—and the way his body shook—stopped her.

 She couldn’t bear to see someone so hurt.
 She didn’t know why, but she could never ignore it.
-She had to help, it was like she could feel their pain too, like she was connected to it.
+Alishia had to help, it was like she could feel their pain too, as if she was connected to it.

-Just as she was about to move, another educator stepped in: Mrs. Sato—the only kind teacher here.
+Just as she was about to move, another educator stepped in: Mrs. Sato—the only kind adult here.

 “Don’t be so hard on him.
 He probably didn’t see you,” she said kindly, shielding the child.

 “I don’t care, this is unacceptable !”
-Mrs. Takahashi shouted.
+Mrs. Takahashi shouted back.

 As the two argued, Alishia seized the chance to quietly slip away.

-When she finally reached her room, she pushed the door open and immediately fell onto her bed.
-The mattress was hard, but at that moment, it felt like she was sinking into clouds.
+When Alishia finally reached her room, she pushed the door open and immediately fell onto her bed.
+The mattress was hard, but at that moment, it felt like sinking into clouds.

-When she had regained a bit of strength, Alishia looked around her room, checking cautiously.
+When she had regained a bit of strength, she looked around her room, checking cautiously.

 Most of the other children didn’t like her.
 They didn’t bully her openly, but they whispered, spread rumors, and talked behind her back.

 Mari, however, was different.
 She was more of a loner herself—she had a few friends but preferred to be alone or keep only a small circle close.
 She never looked at Alishia with disgust; she simply didn’t talk much.
-Quiet and shy, yes—but also kind.
+Quiet and shy, yes—but also friendly in her own way.

 They didn’t talk much, but neither of them minded.